alphagov/gds-way/programming-languages.md

 ## Languages we won't use for new projects

 We used __Scala__ in the early days of GDS.
-GOV.UK Licensing is the only remaining application written in Scala.
+GOV.UK Licensing is the only remaining application written in Scala but we've found it hard to support because of a lack of skills in GDS and we’re planning to rewrite it.
 Do not use Scala for new projects.

-## Other languages
+## Using other languages

-There will be sensible reasons to pick another language.
+There will be sensible reasons to not follow the above guidance on languages.
 For example when you're:

 - extending an existing codebase or ecosystem
 - scripting in a particular environment